By 2026, the global cannabis market value is estimated to reach $57B, and online marketplaces will certainly grab their piece of the pie.

 How much does making a website like Weedmaps cost?
 Well, it depends.
 This platform has been functioning for 10 years and has a complicated structure.
 We prefer to estimate the requirements of each project individually as a cannabis website development budget depends on many factors like a technological stack, business logic, integrations, and an exact set of features.
 Modern technology allows using cloud solutions and frameworks that capably facilitate the development process while providing better security, flexibility, and scalability for less money.
 Also before starting development, you need to start with a cannabis website design that you can order directly from us.

 After you have read this article, the next step is to collect your requirements (at least very high-level) in a document and send them to us for an estimate.
-If you have not written any specifications, we may schedule a call and discuss your options.
+If you have not written any specifications, we can schedule a call and discuss your options.
 Our Business Analytics department will be able to help you start the project smoothly and easily.

 At Greenice, we have a vast experience in eCommerce and Healthcare projects development.
 We make reliable, scalable and secure solutions that allow companies to automate routine processes, increase team efficiency and sales.
 We can help you make your website HIPAA- and GDPR-compliant.
 Read what our clients say about us at Clutch Reviews.